Buyers Guides

 There are a total of 5 preset amp voicings in the THR5, starting with Clean, which was incredibly crisp and remained so even at higher volume.
 Crunch gave us just a touch of tube-on-the-verge-of-breakup overdrive.
 Lead was creamy, and very full in the mids.
 Brit Hi gave us some growling Marshall tube tones.
 Finally, the Modern mode, which gave us a high-gain effect, without pushing over the edge into distortion.

 With this range of amp voicings, plus the combination of 4 modulation effects and 4 reverb and delay effects, we were able to dial in some great tones.
-We previously tested the larger version of this amp, the THR10, and we were equally as impressed with the THR5’s sound quality across all of the models and FX.
+We previously tested two of the larger versions of this amp, the THR10 and THR30 ii, and we were equally as impressed with the THR5’s sound quality across all of the models and FX (it even stood up well against the big daddy, the Boss Katana)

 If you’d prefer to manipulate the presets and come up with your own voicings, you can do so in the Yamaha THR editor.
 We really liked this editing software.
 It was simple to use and gave a lot of customization options.